Romantic, Socially Distanced Spots For The Holidays In NYC

 The New York Botanical Garden is just a hop, skip, and a few subway transfers away, and it's FULL of holiday cheer.
 Like the NYBG GLOW event that turns the entire garden into a winter wonderland of twinkling lights, live ice sculpting, music, and pop-up performances.
 There’s plenty of space to spread out since the event is mostly outdoors, and they sell timed tickets to ensure social distancing.

-The NYBG is also holding their annual Holiday Train Show, with adorable model trains whizzing through displays of iconic NYC landmarks made entirely out of natural materials.
+The NYBG is also holding its annual Holiday Train Show, with adorable model trains whizzing through displays of iconic NYC landmarks made entirely out of natural materials.
 Get your tickets ASAP!

 All the Christmas Trees